oneAnuragByte/blog/_posts/2020-11-04-Jekyll-Error-Installing-nokogiri-1.10.10-with-native-extensions.md

     gem install nokogiri -v '1.10.10'

-After this the installation/configuration went smoothly.
+After this, the installation/configuration went smoothly.

-Happy blogging...
+Happy learning and experimenting...